7 Sharing Your Prototype

 Social media promotion is an effective way to ensure people know of your application, but it is only one form of promotion.
 If you want to maximize the number of individuals that know of your application, the best you can do is reach out to them directly!
 You can do this best by emailing them, or setting up MailChimp campaigns.

-7.4 MailChimp Campaigns
+MailChimp Campaigns

-As part of the launch, one of the best ways to get the word is through word of mouth!
+As part of the launch, one of the best ways to promote is through word of mouth!
 Social media promotions are great, but they are only one form of promotion.
 They rely solely on people finding you and your application, even if you’ve planned to promote on social media apps that will include your target audience.
 Email campaigns, however, allow you to directly reach out to your target audience and inform them that your application is ready for them to use!

 We have found that MailChimp is an easy tool for sending email campaigns, and it allows for you to track the success of these campaigns.
 You can create a free account through their website, and immediately send emails to an audience of up to 1,000 individuals.
-They’re free account should be enough for most individuals and teams to promote their applications, but should you need they also include payment tears to reach more people.
+They’re free account should be enough for most individuals and teams to promote their applications, but should you need, they also include payment tears to reach more people.

-Here is a step-by-step process for creating a mailchimp campaign:
+Here is a step-by-step process for creating a MailChimp campaign:

 Build and import your contact list